These Flakey Sourdough Discard Scones are light and flaky with crispy crumbly edges.

 Instructions

-- Mix the dry ingredients together.
-Add the flour, granulated sugar, baking powder, and kosher salt to the bowl of your food processor.
+- Add the 2 ½ cups all-purpose flour, ½ cup granulated white sugar, 2 tablespoons baking powder, and 1 teaspoon kosher salt to the bowl of your food processor.

-- Cut in the cold butter.
-Cut the butter into 4 pieces and added it to the food processor.
+- Cut the 8 tablespoons unsalted butter into 4 pieces and add it to the food processor.
 Pulse a few times to chop and incorporate the butter into the dry ingredients.
 Continue processing until the butter pieces are the size of peas.

-- Mix wet ingredients and dry ingredients.
-Pour the dry ingredients into the wet ingredients and fold together being careful to not over mix.
+- Pour the dry ingredients into the wet ingredients and fold together being careful to not over mix.

 - Pat into a disc approximately 1 inch thick and cut into circles using a 2.5″ cutter.
 You can reshape the scraps and cut out additional scones but they won't be as flaky.

-- Refrigerate for at least 30 minutes.
+- Transfer the scones to a parchment paper-lined baking sheet.
 To prevent the scones from spreading chill in the refrigerator for 30 minutes.